aragonzkresearch/leagueofidentity/README.md

 ### Group encryption/decryption
 For group encryption/decryption just specify the domain (e.g., `@oldcrypto.com`) instead of a full email.
 Also, recall that you need a `token` for groups (see above).
+### Phone number encryption
+With the provider `google_phone` you can specify phone numbers to the argument `-e` in the above commands and you will be able to encrypt/decrypt with respect to phone numbers that are verified in public profiles of Google users.
 ## TODOs
 * Add signatures as described in the original paper.
 * Implement CCA2-secure encryption.